danielfrg/pelican-jupyter/README.md

 ## Requirements

-Python 2.7 and 3.4 are supported
+Python 2.7 and 3.4 are supported.

 The main objective is to run with the latest version of Jupyter/IPython but there is a good chance the plugin will work correctly with older versions of Pelican and Jupyter/IPython.